 Patients should be managed in a monitored setting because their condition can rapidly progress to cardiovascular collapse and shock.
 Access to mechanical ventilation and airway protection should be available in the event of respiratory compromise.
 Continuous cardiac monitoring should be attained; arrhythmias, including ventricular tachycardia and premature ventricular contractions, as well as atrial fibrillation, flutter, and tachycardia, can occur.

 Renal function should be evaluated carefully and dialysis considered in cases of renal failure.
 In most cases, the renal damage is reversible if the patient survives the acute illness.
+Early initiation of hemodialysis or peritoneal dialysis considerably reduces mortality risk.
 A few cases in the literature have reported that plasma exchange, corticosteroids, and intravenous immunoglobulin may be beneficial in selected patients in whom conventional therapy does not elicit a response.[46, 47, 48]

-Corticosteroid therapy with high-dose pulsed methylprednisolone (30 mg/kg/d, not to exceed 1500 mg has been used successfully to treat patients with leptospiral renal failure without dialysis.
-This approach may have an important role in areas of the world with limited resources where dialysis treatment is unavailable and would involve lengthy medical transport.
+Corticosteroid therapy is controversial.
+A 2014 review suggests lack of benefit and possible increased risk of nosocomial infection.
+As with severity of illness, response may vary depending on host immune factors or the particular virulence of the leptospire.
+Treatment with high-dose pulsed methylprednisolone (30 mg/kg/d, not to exceed 1500 mg) has been used successfully to treat patients with leptospiral renal failure without dialysis.
+This approach may have be beneficial in resource-poor areas where dialysis is unavailable and would involve lengthy medical transport.
 The use of renal-dose dopamine in conjunction with steroids or diuretics has also been described.

-Pulse-dose steroids may also play a role in the management of severe pulmonary disease.[49, 47] Patients with Weil syndrome may need transfusions of whole blood, platelets, or both.
+Pulse-dose steroids may also play a role early in the management of severe pulmonary disease.[50, 47] Patients with Weil syndrome may need transfusions of whole blood, platelets, or both.
 Ophthalmic drops of mydriatics and corticosteroids have been used for relief of ocular symptoms.